The Sac Metro Air District's annual Check Before You Burn season has ended. It will start again on November 1, 2021.

 For the daily Air Quality Index (AQI) forecast, please visit the Spare The Air website.

-Except for those who have an exemption or waiver (see the section below), mandatory curtailment days apply to anyone operating a wood burning device or lighting a fire in Sacramento County from November through February of each year.
+Except for those who have an exemption or waiver (see the section below), burn day status categories apply to anyone operating a wood burning device or lighting a fire in Sacramento County from November through February of each year.

 Stage 2 - All Burning Prohibited: It is illegal to burn any solid fuel, including wood, manufactured fire logs, and pellets, in any device.